ELIZABETH LIZBERG – EXECUTIVE DIRECTOR

 “To say it simply….
 Camp changed my life!
 It Changed the way I live every day, it changed the way I view this life we have together, It changed the way I give and received love, It changed the way I am a father, son, brother, and friend.
 To give back even a fraction of what I have received from being involved with CRG, would take me a life time.
 I love and appreciate everyone who has made this program what it is today… Keep Shining!!”

-Christl has been on the Camp Rainbow Gold team since November 2013 and brings a long history of nonprofit, fundraising and event experience with her.
+Christl has been on the Camp Rainbow Gold team since November 2013 and brings a long history of non-profit, fundraising and event experience with her.
 As the Development Director, she leads all fundraising efforts for the organization, including the annual Share Your Heart Ball.
-Originally from Chicago (go Blackhawks!), Christl received a BA from Luther College and an MM from the University of Northern Colorado, fell in love with the west and has made Ketchum her home for the past 22 years.
+Originally from Chicago (go Blackhawks and Cubbies!), Christl received a BA from Luther College and an MM from the University of Northern Colorado, fell in love with the west and has made Ketchum her home for the past 24 years.

 Her first interview with CRG was a memorable one – taking place up at camp, she was surrounded by laughing children and the stunning Boulder Mountains views, and as she was pulling out of camp after the interview an exquisite rainbow was arching over camp…serendipity at its best!
 Although still trying to figure out when Jason is joking or being serious with her, she has found her work incredibly meaningful, is honored to work with such compassionate colleagues and is continually amazed at the courage these children diagnosed with cancer and their families display.

 Amanda became the Office Manager for Camp Rainbow Gold in January 2014 and has continued to evolve with the position, increasing her responsibilities recently by taking over all financials for the organization.
 Prior to Camp Rainbow Gold, she attended the College of Western Idaho, earning a technical certificate in Medical Administration.
-Recently she has taken on a new challenge by going back to school to complete her number one goal, obtaining a Bachelor’s Degree.
+Recently she has taken on a new challenge by going back to school to complete her number one goal, obtaining her Master’s Degree and her CPA license.
 Amanda was born in Des Moines, Iowa but has been part of the Boise community since 18 months of age.
 She is a mother of two lovely girls, Annika and Calie.
-The love she has for children and families that Camp Rainbow Gold serves and helps celebrate life, shows through her passion and commitment of her work.
+The love she has for the children and families that Camp Rainbow Gold serves and helping them celebrate life shows through her passion and commitment of her work.
 Outside of camp and school, her little girls are her number one priority, but she finds time to enjoy the great outdoors through jet skiing, camping and hunting.
 She also loves the music scene in Boise, expressing herself through her art and traveling.